Your brain’s memory system consists of four sub–systems…

 - “Something” can be anything: a face, a sound, a sensation, an idea, a shape, a texture, a word, a number, a color, a thought, a picture, a visual memory, an equation, an emotion, a concept, a suggestion… anything.

 - “Something” can come from two sources: your sensory register or your own long-term memory.

 - It is possible to pay attention to multiple “somethings” if they do not interfere with each other or overwhelm your capacity to pay attention.

 - Working memory is the gateway to long-term memory.

 The contents of your working memory is nothing more than what you are paying attention to at the moment.
 Once you stop paying attention to something, it quickly fades away.
 This is why working memory is also called Short-Term Memory (STM).
 Unlike Long-Term Memory, the capacity of your working memory is extremely limited… not much more than the ability to remember a seven digit phone number.

-The Central Executive tells the working memory what to pay attention to and initiates and terminates mental operations performed in working memory.
+The Central Executive tells your working memory what to pay attention to and initiates and terminates all the mental operations performed in your working memory.
 These operations include manipulating, relating, storing, and retrieving information.

 [insert central executive pic]